Is a Confession Alone Enough to Convict a Defendant?

 Corroborating Evidence of the Crime

 Though the corpus delicti rule sounds like significant protection for criminal defendants, it's relatively easy to satisfy.
 In general, any evidence that someone committed the crime in question will be enough—the evidence doesn't have to show that the defendant was the one to commit it.
-And in many places, the corroborating evidence needs only to slightly suggest that the crime was committed.
+And, in many places, the corroborating evidence needs only slightly suggest that the crime was committed.

 Corroborating Evidence of Reliability

 Example: In a 1987 federal case, a man named Kerley was convicted of failing to register in the armed forces.
 Kerley had a duty to register in 1980.
 Instead of registering, he sent several letters to the Selective Service System announcing his refusal to register and opposition to military action.
 Kerley argued on appeal that his conviction was due solely to the uncorroborated admissions in his letters.
-The appeals court upheld the conviction, saying that there was enough independent evidence to establish that his admissions were trustworthy.
-It pointed to the fact that Kerley "proudly volunteered" what amounted to his confession.
+The appeals court upheld the conviction, saying there was enough independent evidence to establish that his admissions were trustworthy.
+It pointed to the fact that Kerley "proudly volunteered" to what amounted to his confession.
 The court also noted that the Selective Service had twice searched its files and failed to find any proof that Kerley had registered.
-(United States v.
+(U.S. v.
 Kerley, 838 F.2d 932, 940 (7th Cir.
 1988).)

 DEFEND YOUR RIGHTS